frkxo/Netflix-Shows-Analysis/README.md

 # Netflix-Shows-Analysis
-This repository is analysis about Netflix data taken from Kaggle.
+This repository is analysis about Netflix data which was taken from Kaggle.
 It contains eda and data visualization in notebook.
 You can find the [data set](https://www.kaggle.com/datasets/shivamb/netflix-shows) here.